The spirit of Fault-Finding

 Critical but not Complementary

-Social media has a way of bringing out attitudes, unlike anything else.
+Social media has a way of bringing out the spirit of fault-finding unlike anything else.
 Nobody likes a troll.
 If we rarely compliment people for their good deeds but are quick to criticize them, we may be a fault-finder.
-The Pharisees sat around and waited for Jesus to do something they could knock.
-They were envious and looked for an occasion to attack Him.
+The Pharisees sat around and waited for Jesus to do something they could censure.
+They were envious and looked for opportunities to attack Him.
 Yet they couldn’t have loosened His sandals if they wanted to.

 Not everyone is Jesus.
 He was perfect.
-I don’t mean to imply that the person with the speck, splinter, or straw in their eye (as it were) doesn’t need help.
-As I said before, we typically can get foreign objects out of our own eyes without any help.
-Yet, when we see something wrong about a person or something they have done, our first reaction should be self-examination.
+I don’t mean to imply that the person with the speck, splinter, or straw in their eye (as it were) doesn’t need help or doesn’t need to repent.
+As I said before, we typically remove foreign objects from our own eyes and don’t want or need help.
+Yet, when we see something seriously wrong about a person or something they have done, our first reaction should be self-examination.
 Do I have a beam in my eye?
 Why do I want to intervene here?
 Am I being motivated by brotherly love?